kas-catholic/confessit-web/README.md

 ## Production Deployment

-Our `main` branch is continuously deployed via [AWS Amplify](https://aws.amazon.com/amplify/).
+Our `main` branch is continuously deployed via [Netlify](https://www.netlify.com/).
 Simply merge to main and the site will be updated.

 ----